Sunday, January 14, 2024

 Scullard’s book is quite dry but splendidly organized.
 Each chapter takes on a single element of the larger story, such as the pre-conquest period or the economic underpinnings of the colony.
 A generous helping of maps, illustrations, and photographs are incorporated to highlight and augment relevant sections of the text.

 Published in 1979, the book misses out on later archaeological finds like the discovery of a possible Roman fort at Cawdor, in the Scottish Highlands.
-Scullard does note signs of encampment in the Lowlands from an 81-84 invasion by Governor Gnaeus Agricola but nothing permanent.
+Scullard does note signs of encampment in the Lowlands from an 81-84 A. D. invasion by Governor Gnaeus Agricola but nothing permanent.
 The failure to take Scotland, Scullard concludes, was “apparently inevitable unless further troops (legionnaires and still more auxiliaries) could be spared for this distant province at a time when the manpower of the empire was fully stretched.”

 Scullard’s reports on then-recent findings are fascinating to read, including remains of temples, baths, gravestones, roof tiles, and other oddities, like curses preserved on wood tablets: